 Riaan has been working in a representational style for most of his artistic career, painting and sketching landscapes and still lifes since he was a young boy.
-Early in his high school years (1999) he won the junior entrepreneurial award of the year in what was then known as Pietersburg [Polokwane], South Africa, for making and selling his art in local galleries.
+Early in his high school years (1999) he won the junior entrepreneurial award of the year in what was then known as Pietersburg [Polokwane], South Africa, for making art and selling his art in local art shops.

 In 2016 he embraced conceptual art as a modality to study and understand his cultural context.
 It was this incentive together with the mentorship of Majak Bredell in her studio near the foothills of the northern Drakensberg that brought about the Visibility body of work which we explore in the next section.

 The Visibility work consists of graphite, charcoal, and pastel sketches, lithographs, drypoint etches, and a single monotype.
 The work is done in a grungy aesthetic to refer to the copying of an original up to a point where the authenticity of the original is lost; alluding to the notion of imitation and the resultant loss of personal integrity through imitation.

 The work is also done in monochrome to emphasize the notion of one; as a singular entity which refers to the larger theme of the body of work.
 The Visibility work is a study of monism.
 ‘Monos’ being Greek for ‘single’, or ‘one’, and Riaan’s usage of monism relates to the notion of a single overarching meta-narrative, such as the narrative of religious fundamentalism, scientific reductionism, or postmodern plurality.